 P.S.
 In practice, it’s best to identify these tasks the night before so that you can start working on them first thing in the morning (as opposed to leaving planning for the morning).

 P.P.S.
-It’s also a good idea to write them down somewhere (on a piece of paper, in a notebook or within an appropriate category in Nozbe).
+It’s also a good idea to write them down somewhere (on a piece of paper, in a notebook or within an appropriate tag or Priorities in Nozbe).

 2. Remember: being busy and being productive are two different things